luzern-tourismus/travefy/README.md

 ## Installation
 ```
-composer require luzerntourismus/trvefy
+composer require luzerntourismus/travefy
 ```

 ## Example
-Under path /test you will find example to build items and read them.
+Under path /test you will find example to build, read and delete items.